thedersen/backbone.validation/README.md

         forceUpdate: true
     });

-When switching this on, the error event is no longer triggered.
+Note that when switching this on, the error event is no longer triggered.

 ## Events

 The model triggers two events, 'validated' and 'validated:valid' or 'validated:invalid', after validation is performed.

+### validated

 	model.bind('validated', function(isValid, model, attrs) {
 		// isValid is true or false